setuabhi/CurrentTime/README.md

 **Kubernetes:**
    check kubernetes live or not: kubectl cluster-info
+0. In Kubernetes, a Pod is the smallest deployable unit that you can create and manage.
+It's a fundamental concept in Kubernetes and represents a single instance of a running process in your cluster:
+   Imagine you have a web application that consists of a web server and a caching server.
+You could deploy these two components in separate containers within the same Pod.
+This allows them to easily communicate with each other (e.g., the web server can access the cache on localhost) and be managed as a single unit.
 1. kubectl apply -f deployment.yaml   --> Create pods
 2. kubectl apply -f service.yaml  --> A Service routes traffic to pods based on the labels defined in the Service's selector field.
    1 and 2 will start pods